jiganomegsdfdf/ubuntu-xiaomi-nabu/README.md

 # ⚠️ Read before INSTALL (Not tested info)
   If you want to stay on legacy boot(6.1.10 kernel(most stable by my eye)) follow this instructions:
- - Skip 4th install step
+ - (Optionaly)Skip 4th install step
  - Boot into system(it will break himself)
  - Boot to fastboot
  - Flash boot again